crcn/tandem-old/README.md

   };
 ```

-This code is specific to React & TypeScript, but Tandem is agnostic to the language or framework you use.
+This code is specific to React & TypeScript (more documentation can be found in the [paperclip-react-compiler](./packages/paperclip-react-compiler) module), but Tandem is agnostic to the language or framework you use.
 UIs also don't contain information about the code they're integrating with, so you can re-use UIs for multiple language & framework targets.

 ☝️With this chunk of code, here's the behavior we get when the app is compiled: